A tolerance for Artistic Critique

 It seems we have lost the knowledge, understanding and tolerance for Artistic Critique.

-I’ve been a poet, publicly, an artist photographer, a commercial photographer a brewer of beer and maker of things.
-And never have I sought nothing more than, “Oooo, that’s nice,” as a critique.
+I’ve been a poet, publisher, editor, an artist photographer, a commercial photographer, a brewer of beer, and maker of things; and never have I thought nothing more than, “Oooo, that’s nice,” as a valid and informative critique.

-Yet it seems these days, with the internet and forums, etc. that anything more than, “Oooo, thats nice,” is now, becoming more and more, synonymous with troll-like behavior.
+Yet it seems these days, with the internet and its forums, etc. that anything more than, “Oooo, thats nice,” is now, becoming more and more, construed as troll-like behaviour.

-Let’s get this straight, a Troll attacks the individual, is insensitive to the feelings and inconsiderate of the thoughts of the person they are attacking, often using a request for critique as a pretext to attack.
+Let’s get this straight, a Troll attacks the individual, is insensitive to the feelings and inconsiderate of the thoughts of the person they are attacking, often using a “naive” request for critique, as a pretext to attack.

 Artistic Critique, providing criticism as a feedback mechanism involves addressing specific issues related directly to the artwork offered up for critique.
 It is carefully worded, and purposefully directed, to things that could be done differently, improved, or otherwise considered in the creation of the work under consideration.